Missoula Measures - Walking

 - Improved sidewalks, trails and bikeways make an evening stroll or bike ride possible and provide public areas where neighbors can get to know each other.

 Better conditions for bicycling and walking have intangible benefits.
 In a growing number of communities, bicycling and walking are considered as indicators of a community's livability, a factor that has a profound impact on attracting businesses and workers as well as tourism.
 The recreation benefits of bicycling and walking are clear - according to the Report of the President's Commission on Americans Outdoors (1990), nearly 90 percent of Americans age 12 and older go outdoors for recreation.
 This research found that 60 million Americans are bicyclists and 100 million walk for pleasure.

-Active Living - Missoula information on physical activity and healthy eating, for your own health, and regarding the health of Missoula.
+Physical Activity - Missoula information on physical activity and healthy eating, for your own health, and regarding the health of Missoula.